-• Check that the address mapping is consistent with the slave.
+- Check that the address that you used in the command is correct. - If you are using 32 or 64 bit registers, check that Word Registers setting is consistent with the slave.

-- If you are using 32 or 64 bit registers, check that Word Registers setting is consistent with the slave. - Turn on tracing to get more information. - If you are using polling or a register read/write button, try a defined command (e.g. Define Command → Read Holding Registers) to get more information.
+• Turn on tracing to get more information.

 Wrong value is displayed when reading from slave, or wrong value is written to slave